Contrast-Security-OSS/docs/content/user/libraries/LibraryAnalysis.md

 ## Used Classes

-The **Classes Used** section indicates the number of classes used in the application out of the number of classes declared in the JAR file.
+The **Classes Used** section indicates the number of classes used in the application out of the number of classes declared in the library file.
+This applies to **Java** and **.NET** clients only.

 When your application loads a class, Contrast analyzes it to determine from where it's being called.
-If this location matches a JAR file that Contrast has analyzed, that JAR file's count of **Classes Used** increases.
+If this location matches a library file that Contrast has analyzed, that file's count of **Classes Used** increases.